UniversalDependencies/UD_French-ParTUT/README.md

 ParTUT data can be downloaded [here](http://www.di.unito.it/~tutreeb/treebanks.html) and [here](https://github.com/msang/partut-repo) (CoNLL format only).

+# Acknowledgements
+We are deeply grateful to Project Syndicate© for letting us download and exploit their articles as text material, under the terms of educational use.

-## Corpus splitting
+# Corpus splitting

 The corpus was randomly split using a script.
-In order to meet the CoNLL 2017 Shared Task requirements, and considering the limited amount of data available for the French section, we split the treebank so as to obtain at least 10K words for both test and development sets, leaving the remaining part for training.
-The corpus is thus partitioned as follows:

-* fr_partut-ud-train.conllu: 6396 words (220 sentences)
-* fr_partut-ud-dev.conllu: 11531 words (400 sentences)
-* fr_partut-ud-test.conllu: 10670 words (400 sentences)

-Moreover, in order to preserve the 1:1 correspondence among the three language sections, all of them were partitioned in the same way; therefore the same sentences, in the same order, are found in the training, development and test set of the English and Italian treebanks as well.
+In order to preserve the 1:1 correspondence among the three language sections, all of them were partitioned in the same way; therefore the same sentences, in the same order, are found in the training, development and test set of the English and Italian treebanks as well.
+However, considering that since v2.1 UD_Italian-ParTUT has been re-partitioned, because of overlapping sentences with UD_Italian, the French section now appears as follows:

+* fr_partut-ud-train.conllu: 24146 words (804 sentences)
+* fr_partut-ud-dev.conllu: 3237 words (160 sentences)
+* fr_partut-ud-test.conllu: 1214 words (56 sentences)

-## Basic statistics
+# Basic statistics

 * Tree count:  1020
 * Word count:  28597